-- "University" refers to Life Pacific University - "Student" includes all person enrolled on-campus or undergraduate online, both fulland part-time. - "Faculty member" means any person hired by the University to conduct classroom activity. - "University official" includes any person employed by the University.
-"University premises" refers to all land, buildings, facilities, and other property in the possession of or owned, leased, used or controlled by the University. - "Policy" is defined as the written regulations of the University found in, but not limited to, the student handbook and University catalogs.
-The official and most current version of the Student Standards of Conduct is found online at www.lifepacific.edu/OSD/handbook.html. - "Violation" refers to any behavior that is unacceptable as described in the Student Standards of Conduct. - "Guests" applies to all guests of LPU community members whose hosts may be held accountable for the conduct of said guests. - "Educational records" refers to all records regarding a student's status at the University, including but not limited to a student's transcripts and disciplinary file.
+- "University" refers to Life Pacific University - "Student" includes all person enrolled on-campus or undergraduate online, both fulland part-time. - "Faculty member" means any person hired by the University to conduct classroom activity. - "University official" includes any person employed by the University. - "University premises" refers to all land, buildings, facilities, and other property in the possession of or owned, leased, used or controlled by the University. - "Policy" is defined as the written regulations of the University found in, but not limited to, the student handbook and University catalogs.
+The official and most current version of the Student Standards of Conduct can be found online at https://lifepacific.edu/student-life/student-code-of-conduct/. - "Violation" refers to any behavior that is unacceptable as described in the Student Standards of Conduct. - "Guests" applies to all guests of LPU community members whose hosts may be held accountable for the conduct of said guests. - "Educational records" refers to all records regarding a student's status at the University, including but not limited to a student's transcripts and disciplinary file.